-Electrolysis of water is a popular method used for different applications in various industries, mainly in the food industry, metallurgy, power plants amongst others.
-Besides, the components of water which include hydrogen and oxygen have many applications.
+Water electrolysis is a popular method used for different applications in various industries, mainly in the food industry, metallurgy, and power plants, amongst others.
+Besides, the components of water, which include hydrogen and oxygen, have many applications.
 For instance, hydrogen obtained through electrolysis is a clean, renewable and efficient fuel source.

-The electrolysis of water is mainly carried out to yield pure hydrogen and oxygen gases.
-It involves passing an electric current through the water which results in the decomposition of water into hydrogen and oxygen.
+Water electrolysis is mainly carried out to yield pure hydrogen and oxygen gases.
+It involves passing an electric current through the water, which results in the decomposition of water into hydrogen and oxygen.

-However, the electrolysis of water is not simple and easy for many reasons.
+However, the electrolysis of water is not easy for many reasons.

 - Water is very weakly dissociated into hydrogen and hydroxide ions.
-The concentration of the ions in neutral water are equal (= moles per litre).
-Electrolysis involves the charge carriers, for the current to flow.
+The concentration of the ions in neutral water is equal (= moles per litre).
+Electrolysis involves the charge carriers for the current to flow.
 So, water with a very small amount of ions is a bad conductor of electricity.
-So, electrolysis of pure water will be a very slow process.
+Therefore, the electrolysis of pure water will be a very slow process.

-- The hydrogen ion is associated with other water molecule and exists as hydronium ion.
-So, any hydroxide ion, moving towards the anode, will be neutralized by the hydronium ion, even before it reaches the anode to form oxygen gas.
-Similarly, any hydrogen present will be neutralized by the hydroxyl ion present near the cathode and will not be, reduced to hydrogen.
-So, electrolysis of water to hydrogen and oxygen will be very small.
-The electrolysis also involves the transfer of electrons from the anion to the anode and cathode to cations.
+- The hydrogen ion is associated with other water molecules and exists as a hydronium ion.
+So, any hydroxide ion moving towards the anode will be neutralised by the hydronium ion, even before it reaches the anode, to form oxygen gas.
+Similarly, any hydrogen present will be neutralised by the hydroxyl ion present near the cathode and will not be reduced to hydrogen.
+So, the electrolysis of water to hydrogen and oxygen will be very small.
+Electrolysis also involves the transfer of electrons from the anion to the anode and cathode to cations.

-- In the electrolysis of water, electrodes are inert solids like platinum/palladium whereas electrolyte is a solute in a solution and the product is a gas.
+- In the electrolysis of water, electrodes are inert solids like platinum/palladium, whereas an electrolyte is a solute in a solution, and the product is a gas.

 Factors Affecting the Efficiency of Electrolysis

-The efficiency of electrolysis or the electron transfer depends on many factors such as;
+The efficiency of electrolysis or electron transfer depends on many factors, such as

 i) The number of available cations and anions in the solution.